Is surplus money assumed saved or spent in Voyant AdviserGo?

-Default Cash Accounts
+Cash Sweep Accounts

 Where does Voyant put surplus cash each year?

-Modelled on a standard savings account, default cash accounts are designed to hold cash as if it were on hand.
-If at the end of a future planning year surplus cash remains after expenses are paid and contributions are made to savings and investments, the remaining cash may be transferred by Voyant into the owner’s default cash account depending on the nature of the surplus plus other settings, which we discussed above.
+Modelled on a standard savings account, cash sweep accounts are designed to hold cash as if it were on hand.
+If at the end of a future planning year surplus cash remains after expenses are paid and contributions are made to savings and investments, the remaining cash may be transferred by Voyant into the owner’s cash sweep account depending on the nature of the surplus plus other settings, which we discussed above.

-Once funds are put into a default cash account, they will remain in this account until they are needed to meet expenses or until the funds are scheduled or set to be transferred into another account.
+Once funds are put into a cash sweep account, they will remain in this account until they are needed to meet expenses or until the funds are scheduled or set to be transferred into another account.
 The funds on deposit in these accounts serve as ready cash and will be the first stop for expense fulfilment once incomes have been exhausted.

 Surplus cash saved to these notional savings accounts will be grown at the software’s default savings growth rate, an assumption found in the software’s Plan Settings.